GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Validation of the Method and Discussion

 \subsubsection{Sample Efficiency}

-We compare our method against three others by limiting the number processed samples, over three trials.
-Fig. \ref{fig:method_comparison} shows the expected minimum value reached as a function of the sample budget for two metrics: CPX and NT.
-The methods compared are: a) Random Search: uniformly sample legal encodings. b) Binary Switching Search\cite{64657}: starting from a random legal encoding, evaluate all “swap neighbors” (encodings obtained by swapping two rows in the input representation), move to the lowest‐cost neighbor (with a 25\% random move chance), and restart from a new random encoding every 5000 samples processed. c) Naive Approach with Surrogate Models: as described above. d) GENIAL: using 10k initial samples and 10k samples per generation.
-Excepted at very low budgets (where the model has insufficient training data), GENIAL consistently finds the lowest-cost encodings, demonstrating superior sample efficiency.
+We compare our method against three others by limiting the number of processed samples across three trials.
+Fig.~\ref{fig:method_comparison} shows the expected minimum value achieved as a function of the sample budget for two metrics: \textit{CPX} and \textit{NT}.
+The methods compared are:

+\begin{enumerate}[label=\roman*., leftmargin=0.8cm] \item Random Search: uniformly sample legal encodings. \item Binary Switching Search\cite{64657}: starting from a random legal encoding, evaluate all \textit{swap neighbors} (encodings obtained by swapping two rows in the input representation), move to the lowest‐cost neighbor (with a 25\% random move chance), and restart from a new random encoding every 5000 samples processed. \item Naive Approach with Surrogate Models: as described in Section~\ref{sec:design_reco}. \item GENIAL: using 10k initial samples and 10k samples per generation. \end{enumerate}

+Except at very low budgets (where the network has insufficient samples to effectively train its parameters), GENIAL consistently finds the lowest-cost encodings, demonstrating superior sample efficiency.
+At an equal number of processed samples, \gls{ni} consistently attains lower minima and means than \gls{na} because it exploits surrogate gradients to target promising encoding manifolds directly, rather than relying on random sampling plus predictions (Fig.~\ref{fig:method_comparison}).
+As the dataset grows, the \gls{qmp}'s accuracy improves and \gls{ni}'s sample efficiency further increases.